livekit/psrpc/README.md

     // A subscription with topics - every client subscribed to the topic will receive every update.
-    PublishUpdateRegionState(ctx context.Context, topic string, msg *MyUpdate) error }
+    PublishUpdateRegionState(ctx context.Context, topic string, msg *MyUpdate) error

+    // Close and wait for pending RPCs to complete Shutdown()

+    // Close immediately, without waiting for pending RPCs Kill()
+}

 // NewMyServiceServer builds a RPCServer that can be used to handle